pydoit/doit/doc/developer.rst

 Execute tasks
 ^^^^^^^^^^^^^

 The runner executes only tasks that are not up-to-date.
-A db file (using JSON format) is used to keep information on tasks and their file-dependencies. there is a dictionary for every task. each task has a dictionary where key is  dependency (abs file path), and the value is the dependency signature.
+A db file (using JSON format) is used to keep information on tasks and their file-dependencies. there is a dictionary for every task. each task has a dictionary where key is  dependency (abs file path), and the value is the dependency's modified timestamp, size and signature.

 The following rules apply to dependencies: